arjunrao87/the-one/README.md

 - If you want to try it on an Android Emulator, you will need to follow the expo steps for using the Android emulator ( I use Genymotion )

-- When the Expo app loads up on the simulator and you are figuring out how to get the Decision maker started up, hit the + sign and paste the url from the Expo IDE into this simulator.
+- When the Expo app loads up on the simulator and you are figuring out how to get The One started up, hit the + sign and paste the url from the Expo IDE into this simulator.
 The app should come up successfully.